Mimosa pudica | The Exotic Tale of a Moving Plant that Astonished 18th-Century Europe

 Pruning

-It is sensitive to cold temperatures.
-During winter, move it indoors and protect it from frost.
+Sensitive to cold.
+During winter, keep it indoors and protect it from frost.

 Conclusion